 At this time no formal dances had been held for some years, so the new Committee set about organising a Spring Dance to be held in May 2006 in Normandy Village Hall, with Craigellachie playing.
 It was a great success, and has become an annual event, often with a visiting band from Scotland.

-Paul decided to step down from his teacher/MC duties in May 2009 when the Committee appointed four MCs to share the duties in future: John Clack, Colin Duncan, Peter Loveland and Catherine Smith.
+Paul decided to step down from his teacher/MC duties in May 2009 when the Committee appointed four MCs to share the duties in the future: John Clack, Colin Duncan, Peter Loveland and Catherine Smith.
 Catherine took a break in 2012 as she and her husband went to live in Germany for a while, and Margret Plummer took her place.
 Catherine came back early in 2015 and for the next 18 months there were five MCs, until Margret moved on in 2016.
 Colin Duncan moved away early in 2021.
 Mike Anning joined the MCs in 2022.

 As of the premature end of the 2019-20 season due to the coronavirus pandemic, the Club had 74 Members, not counting occasional guests.
 Captain Meredith would certainly be proud of what he had started nearly 70 years before.